-As of December 31, 2022, Osisko's only material subsidiaries for the purposes of NI 51-102 was OBL, a wholly-owned subsidiary of Osisko.
-The following organizational chart reflect the ownership of the Corporation in its material subsidiaries as at March 24, 2023.
+As of December 31, 2023, Osisko's only material subsidiary for the purposes of NI 51-102 was OBL, a wholly-owned subsidiary of Osisko.
+The following organizational chart reflects the ownership of the Corporation in its material subsidiary as at March 26, 2024.